emcuttsy/monoglot-anxiety/content/english/blog/sciene-of-language-newborns-start-recognizing-speech-within-hours-of-birth-in-way-similar-to-adults.md

 Hearing organs come online at around 24 weeks of gestation, and there is some interesting evidence showing that newborns come into the world already preferring the sounds of their native language over foreign ones.
 This would suggest that the infant brain comes pre-installed with phoneme recognition.
 However, another study found that while newborns can distinguish between simple vowels right after birth, they only start picking up the differences between trickier sounds after training.

+# Watching newborn brains learn language

 Innate or learned, phoneme recognition clearly starts early.
 But exactly _how_ that recognition plays out in the infant brain wasn't clear — do newborns have a unique way of processing speech, or do their brains already respond to human language the way adult brains do?

-To find out, researchers watched the brain activity of 75 newborns as they were presented with vowel sounds in Mandarin, their native language, within three hours of birth.
+To find out, researchers measured the brain activity of infants to see if — and how — they could distinguish between natural vowel sounds in their native language, Mandarin, and the same vowels played backwards.

 {{<notice note "Nerd Alert: How measuring brain activity works">}}